obsidian-toaster/project/project-guide.md

 with the engineers responsible about the technology to be developed.
 As with the "New" list, it is still possible during the reviewing step to question/comment the user story and ask additional information from the Product Manager.
 Finally, they will decide if the user story is accepted or refused.
 In both cases, it is important to motivate the decision and to inform the Product Manager.

-Optionally, the task/Card could be moved
+Optionally, the task/Card could be moved to the Board Working Group as it will be discussed hereafter.

 **Accepted**